AlexandreKrantz/climate-notes/carbon-pricing/authenticity.md

 	- For the ‘industrial’ and ‘electricity’ sectors, where the ETS contribution is greatest, the carbon tax contribution is far lower.
 	- The ‘other transport’ sector is unique in that there are similar levels of contribution from both instruments.
 This reflects that ETSs and carbon taxes are implemented in a complementary fashion between sectors.
 	- By far the highest authenticity is found in the electricity sector, where the average price is almost €3 higher and the price gap at least three times lower than in any other sector.
-- **Effective carbon rate**: The sum of explicit and implicit prices; effectively the total charge per ton of CO2 (OECD, 2016).
-	- Implicit prices could be, for example, general energy taxes that aren’t going after emissions intensity directly.
 - [Fig. 5](https://ars.els-cdn.com/content/image/1-s2.0-S0959378022000632-gr5_lrg.jpg): Average explicit carbon prices and implicit carbon prices in each country.
 	- The key takeaway from Figure 5 is that the implicit prices tend to dominate the explicit ones in most countries.
 	- South Korea, Finland, Sweden, France and Norway are the only countries where carbon price rates are greater than 25% of effective carbon rates.